Entrepreneurial Education Fund 2025-2026: form and guidance

 • no inappropriate use of zero hours contracts

-All grant recipients awarded a public sector grant are required to pay at least the real Living Wage and provide appropriate channels for effective workers' voice as a minimum standard.
+All grant recipients must pay at least the real Living Wage and provide effective workers' voice channels.
+Organisations should publish a statement on their website highlighting their commitment to Fair Work First criteria.

 Safeguarding policies and procedures